8 Foods Naturally High in Vitamin B12

 Cereal, around 6 mcg

 Most grain cereals are fortified with different B vitamins.
 The practice started in the 1940s when a disease caused by a B3 deficiency caused the government to fortify flour with niacin.
 Now you’ll find that most packaged foods, especially grains, have extra B vitamins.
 Kellogg’s Corn Flakes, for instance, has 15 percent of your RDA of B12.
 This can be a good choice for people trying to cut back on meat in their diet without skimping on foods high in vitamin B12.
 Top it with some fortified almond, soy, oat, or rice milk for a bonus 1 mcg, says Angelone.
+Be aware of niacin flushing and what to do about it.

 Nutritional yeast, 1.5 mcg